Agile-IoT/enforcer-yaml-spec/README.md

 ## Terms used

 **ServiceName:** name used to reach the container in the container (internal docker or balena network) network.
-In the following example, we have two container names agile-core and agile-ui in the top level hierarchy of the yml file.
+In the example spec in this repository, we have two sample container names agile-core and agile-pap in the top level hierarchy of the yml file.

 **OperationId**: identifier for a single call from the swagger